GoogleChromeLabs/proxx/README.md

 ### `/src/services`

-This directory contains application code for the game. `/preact-canvas/components` is where UI components for the app lives.
+Originally, we had a service-based architecture.
+Over time, the code evolved to two main services: The UI service (`preact-canvas`) and the state service.

 ### `/src/rendering`

-The app has two rendering mode, WebGL backed animated mode & 2D canvas backed static mode (`webgl-renderer` and `canvas-2d-renderer`).
-Each has corresponding animator which keeps track of animation state.
+The app has two rendering modes.
+One backed by WebGL and one backed by Canvas 2D (`webgl-renderer` and `canvas-2d-renderer`).
+Each renderer can be plugged into an animator — one that uses motion and one that doesn’t use motion.
+In reality, however, the WebGL renderer is only ever used with the motion animator, and the Canvas 2D renderer is only ever used for no motion.

-We generate all of sprite sheets for animation on the initial load and store them in indexedDB.
+We generate all the sprites for our animations in the background at load time and store them in IndexedDB.

 ### `/src/gamelogic`

-This is pure game logic for the the app.
-Game logic is run inside of a web worker to unlock the main thread as much as possible for graphics work.
+This is the pure game logic for the the app.
+The game logic is run inside of a web worker through the state service to keep the main thread as free as possible for animation work.

 ## Debugging flag

-There are few flags you can set as URL query param to test certain state.
+There are few flags you can set as URL query parameter for debugging purposes:

-- `prerender`: loads the app in prerender mode
+- `prerender`: Loads the app in prerender mode (used for building the static `index.html`).
-- `debug`: turns on controlls for the Nebula animation
+- `debug`: Turns on controls for the Nebula animation.
-- `no-cache`: install service worker on load
+- `no-cache`: Bypass ServiceWorker and IndexedDB caches.
-- `cell-focus`: start the game with mouse & key forcus enabled.
+- `cell-focus`: Start the game with mouse & key forcus enabled.
-- `motion=0`: start the game in no animation mode
+- `motion=0`: Start the game in no animation mode.
-- `motion=1`: start the game in animation mode
+- `motion=1`: Start the game in animation mode.

 ## Building locally

-Clone the repo, then:
+Clone the repository, then:

 ```sh
 npm install